Ajman City Ajman, UAE Travel Guide

 These are not typically widely marketed for tourists.
 Research cultural centers for specific practitioners if interested.

-Numerous hotels provide daily tickets for their beach and pool facilities.
-Ajman Beach is a popular public shore with free access.
+Numerous accommodations offer daily tickets for their beach and pool facilities.
+Ajman Beach is a popular public beach with no-cost access.

-Some hotel bars and waiting areas have live music, bands, DJs, or Arabic singers, providing a pleasant atmosphere.
+Some hotel bars and waiting regions have live music, bands, DJs, or Arabic singers, providing a pleasant atmosphere.

 No dedicated theater for regular performances exists.
 Occasional heritage performances might happen during festivals.